 Because only the tiniest incisions are necessary to conduct an ankle arthroscopy, the procedure offers numerous benefits over more traditional “open” surgeries, in which a larger incision is made, and the target area opened for viewing and fixing by your surgeon.

 - Reduced risk of complications (e.g., infection, excess bleeding)

 - It’s a same-day, outpatient procedure

 Minimally Invasive Ankle Arthroscopy in RI and MA

 If you’re considering an ankle arthroscopy, be sure to choose a surgeon who has mastered the art of this highly specialized procedure.
 For that level of expertise, you’ll want to consult the board-certified surgeons at the Foot & Ankle Institute of New England.
-Get started by contacting the office nearest you, in Warwick, Rhode Island; Middletown, Rhode Island; or Fall River, Massachusetts.
+Get started by contacting the office nearest you, in Warwick, Rhode Island; Middletown, Rhode Island; or Dartmouth, Massachusetts.
 You can also use our online appointment request form.